COA opens for its first term

 Related Items

-Interviewed by Joe Edes on October 8, 1982 in Bar Harbor, Maine.
+Interviewed by Bethany Aronow on November 7, 1982 in Bar Harbor, Maine.

 Oral history of Elmer Beal, transcript